Pyramid of Neferirkare: Location and excavation

 The location of the complex affected the construction process.
 The Egyptologist Miroslav Bárta said the location was chosen partly because of its relation to the administrative capital of the Old Kingdom, Inbu-Hedj known today as Memphis.
-Providing that the location of ancient Memphis is accurately known, the Abusir necropolis would have been no further than 4 km from the city centre.
+Providing that the location of ancient Memphis is accurately known, the Abusir necropolis was no further than 4 km from the city centre.
 The benefit of the site being close to the city was the increased access to resources and manpower.
 South-west of Abusir, workers could exploit a limestone quarry to gather resources for the manufacture of masonry blocks used in the construction of the pyramid.
 The limestone there was particularly easy to quarry considering that gravel, sand and tafl layers sandwiched the limestone into thin segments of between 0.60 m and 0.80 m thick making it easier to dislodge from its matrix.

 In 1838, John Shae Perring, an engineer working under Colonel Howard Vyse, cleared the entrances to the pyramids of Sahure, Neferirkare and Nyuserre.
 Five years later, the Egyptologist Karl Richard Lepsius, sponsored by King Frederick William IV of Prussia, explored the Abusir necropolis and catalogued Neferirkare's pyramid as XXI.
 It was Lepsius who proposed the theory that the accretion layer method of construction was applied to the pyramids of the Fifth and Sixth Dynasty.
 One important development was the discovery of the Abusir papyri, found in the temple of Neferirkare during illicit excavations in 1893.
 In 1902–1908, the Egyptologist Ludwig Borchardt, working for the Deutsche Orient-Gesellschaft or German Oriental Society, resurveyed those same pyramids and had their adjoining temples and causeways excavated.
 Borchardt's was the first, and only other, major expedition carried out at the Abusir necropolis, and contributed significantly to archaeological investigation at the site.
 His findings were published in Das Grabdenkmal des Königs Nefer-Ir-Ke-Re (1909).
 The Czech Institute of Egyptology has had a long-term excavation project going at the site since the 1960s.